 Sen. Chambliss acknowledged the fact that Norquist and other prominent and resourceful conservative pundits will hold his decision against him when he is up for re-election in 2014, but Chambliss said he is willing to accept the political ramifications of his actions with the knowledge that he did the right thing.

 “I don’t worry about that because I care too much about my country,” he said.
 “I care a lot more about it than I do Grover Norquist.”

 Political analysts and commentators speculate that Chambliss could face a primary challenge from a number of Republican representatives in the US House.
 However, the Senator is not alone in ditching the Norquist tax pledge to never, under any circumstances, raise taxes on Americans.
 Close to a dozen incoming GOP lawmakers have refused to sign the pledge as well.

-Many Americans look to the immediate future with uncertainty.
 US House Speaker John Boehner (R-Ohio) said he was in favor of keeping revenue options on the table, but he does not believe raising taxes on the wealthiest income earners should be one of those options.
 President Barack Obama and Democrats on Capitol Hill have said the elimination of tax cuts for households earning over $250,000 a year is not negotiable.

 While Grover Norquist supports Speaker Boehner’s position on extending tax cuts for top income earners, believing we should consider increasing revenue without increasing taxes, it seems more and more Republicans are calling for all options for generating revenue to be on the table.
 This isn’t the first time Senator Chambliss has expressed the idea that GOP lawmakers should have an open and honest discussion about ways to increase revenue in any deficit reduction package.